nuodb/migration-tools/README.md

                 [--table.*.replace]                                     Writes REPLACE statement for the specified table [--table.*.insert]                                      Writes INSERT statement for the specified table [--time.zone (-z)=time zone]                                Time zone enables date columns to be dumped and reloaded between servers in different time zones
+        [schema migration, optional]
+            [type declarations & translations, optional]
+                [--use.nuodb.types=[true | false]]                      Instructs the migrator to transform source database types to the best matching NuoDB types, where CHAR, VARCHAR and CLOB source types will be rendered as STRING columns, nuodb-types.properties file is a source of type overrides, the option is false by default
+                [--use.explicit.defaults=[true | false]]                Transforms source column implicit default values to NuoDB explicit defaults, the option is false by default
+                [--type.name=type name]                                 SQL type name template, i.e. decimal({p},{s}) or varchar({n}), where {p} is a placeholder for a precision, {s} is a scale and {n} is a maximum size
+                [--type.code=type code]                                 Integer code of declared SQL type [--type.size=[type size]]                               Maximum size of custom data type [--type.precision=[type precision]]                     The maximum total number of decimal digits that can be stored, both to the left and to the right of the decimal point.
+Typically, type precision is in the range of 1 through the maximum precision of 38.
+                [--type.scale=[type scale]]                             The number of fractional digits for numeric data types
+            [--table.type=[table type [table type ...]]]
+Comma separated types of tables (TABLE, VIEW, SYSTEM TABLE, GLOBAL TEMPORARY, ALIAS, SYNONYM, etc) to process, by default only TABLE type is processed
+            [--meta.data.*=[true | false]]                              Includes or excludes specific meta data type (catalog, schema, table, column, primary.key, index, foreign.key, check, identity, column.trigger) from processing, by default all objects are included
+            [--script.type=drop [create]]                               Comma separated types of statements to be generated, default is drop & create
+            [--group.scripts.by=[table | meta.data]]                    Group generated DDL scripts, table by default [--identifier.quoting=[identifier quoting]]                 Identifier quoting policy name, minimal, always or fully qualified class name implementing com.nuodb.migrator.jdbc.dialect.IdentifierQuoting, default is always
+            [--identifier.normalizer=[identifier normalizer]]           Identifier transformer to use, available normalizers are noop, standard, lower.case, upper.case or fully qualified class name implementing com.nuodb.migrator.jdbc.dialect.IdentifierNormalizer, default is noop

 ### Generate a schema for a target NuoDB database ###